-Homemade soup is a favorite treat of my son and daughter-in-law, so I always have a pot ready when they bring my beautiful grandchildren, Charlie and Lizzie, for a visit.
-This minestrone was also designed so I can accommodate my husband’s sister and her husband, who are vegetarians.
+Homemade soup is a favorite of my son and daughter-in-law, so I always have a pot ready when they bring my beautiful grandchildren, Charlie and Lizzie, for a visit.
+This minestrone was also designed to accommodate both the vegetarians and meat eaters in the family.
 I complete the entire recipe, using vegetable broth, then set aside generous servings for them before I add the meat to the pot.
-The minestrone is delicious, with or without it, though I sometimes like to top the vegetarian version with a little grated Parmesan cheese.
+The minestrone is delicious, with or without meat; the vegetarian version is nice topped with a little grated Parmesan cheese.

 Tip: Different brands of products have different amounts of salt, so taste and add salt at the very end of cooking.

 1/3 cup chopped fresh parsley leaves, divided

 1 garlic clove, minced

 6 1/2 cups vegetable broth or chicken broth

 1 each teaspoon dried oregano and marjoram leaves

 1/4 tsp black pepper (or to taste) or 1/8 teaspoon dried hot red pepper flakes, optional